Blue castle on an old door

 Talking loudly in restaurants

-Exploring the mountains with bad shoes
+Exploring the mountains in bad shoes

 Underestimating the weather in the mountains